 The cinnamon rolls.
 And the turnovers.
 Oh, and the bread.
 All flaky, crusty, delicious.
 Bread & Cie is the city's most distinctive producer of artisan bread, supplying the bread to many local restaurants.
 In fact, if you've been dining out and have said, "Yummy bread," it was probably supplied by Bread & Cie.
 Baked seven days a week in a European stone hearth oven using age-old artisan bread making techniques.
 The sheer variety of bread and pastries make it worth visiting, but there are also soups, sandwiches, and salads on the menu.
 Order some coffee and pastries and imagine you're having a leisurely meal in Paris.

 Back in the day, Jimmy Wong's Golden Dragon was one of the few places besides Denny's where you could find food late at night (or early morning).
-And it's still open until 3 a.m. every day.
+Now, the Asian Bistro is still open until 3 a.m. every day.
 It's been renovated to be a little more upscale and less tattered than it was in the good old days, but it still serves up good Chinese food.
 The neon dragon sign out front is still one of the coolest ones in town.

 Every neighborhood has to have a taco shack, and Hillcrest has many, but one of the favorites is La Posta.
 If you're not looking for it, you'd probably miss it.
 Unless you're driving around late at night, looking for a place to get a carne asada burrito.
 Then you'll notice La Posta because there is always a late-night crowd seeking to satiate their after-hours munchies.

-These days, the only thing we associate with Afghanistan is the ongoing war tearing through the country.
-But it may be a surprise that it's the origin of some tasty dishes as well.
+These days, we can associate more with Afghanistan than war.
+Its rich culture is the origin of some tasty dishes as well.
 Khyber Pass serves up the favorite dishes from the Near East, Turkey, Afghanistan, and India presented in a chic colorful ambiance.
 Enjoy the healthy, fresh ingredients blended with exotic spices created to excite your senses.
 The Nasery family opened the Khyber Pass Restaurant over 16 years ago after coming to the United States to escape the Soviet invasion of Afghanistan.

 Thai restaurants are like taco joints - everyone has their favorite one.
 Amarin Thai is a favorite of a lot of people and it's not the most obvious, situated on a side street in Hillcrest.
 But it serves up some authentic, fresh Thai food at very good prices.
 What more can you ask?